 The adjustment screw is usually located behind the controls.
 However, this screw is sealed to prevent unnecessary recalibration.
 Before you recalibrate the temperature of the oven, you must cut the power supply to the machine.
 If the broil or bake element is not receiving any power supply, you must check the appropriate contacts for continuity using a multi-meter.

-We Provide In Home Appliance Service In These Texas Cities:
+We Provide In Home Appliance Service In These Popular Cities: